-Printed marketing and sales collateral plays a crucial role in securing customers for your business.
-Unfortunately, all too many businesses use the “set it and forget it” method of creating collateral.
-While some pieces can be used for a while without trouble, others might quickly become outdated.
-It’s smart for businesses to get in the habit of auditing their printed materials and refreshing them regularly.
+Marketing and print collateral plays a crucial role in securing customers for your business.
+Unfortunately, all too many businesses create collateral once and never look at it again.
+While some pieces can be used long-term without trouble, others might quickly become outdated.
+It’s smart for businesses to get in the habit of reviewing your printed materials and refreshing them regularly.

 Why should you audit your collateral?

-Using fresh, up-to-date marketing and sales collateral ensures that you accurately represent your brand to customers.
+Using fresh, up-to-date marketing and sales collateral ensure that you accurately represent your brand to customers.
 These materials should speak to your brand, demonstrate what your business does, and showcase your current offerings.

 If your collateral is out of date or irrelevant, it can cause confusion or frustration among buyers.
 Depending on how much your branding or your business has changed, the materials might not even be effective for your target market at all!
 If your goal is to persuade customers to make a purchase, you want to ensure your messaging is both accurate and fresh.